oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/docker-sharded-database-with-system-sharding.md

 ## Deploying Shard Containers

 A database shard is a horizontal partition of data in a database or search engine.
 Each individual partition is referred to as a shard or database shard.
 You need to create mountpoint on docker host to save datafiles for Oracle Globally Distributed Database and expose as a volume to shard container.
 This volume can be local on a docker host or exposed from your central storage.
 It contains a file system such as EXT4.

-During the setup of this README.md, we used /scratch/oradata/dbfiles/ORCL1CDB directory and exposed as volume to shard container.
+For Example: During the setup of this README.md, we used `/scratch/oradata/dbfiles/ORCL1CDB` directory and exposed as volume to shard container `shard1`.

 ### Create Directories